imaginationagents/mlk-page/src/perspectives/mckinney.md

-# When King came to town

-By Ferdinand de Leon
-Seattle Times staff reporter

 THIRTY-TWO YEARS AGO, the Rev. Samuel B. McKinney used his personal connections and cashed in all earned favors to get an old college friend to come to the Northwest for a visit.

 McKinney was then new kid on the block, an idealistic young minister who moved from the East Coast three years earlier to take over the leadership of Mount Zion Baptist Church.
 And he was full of ideas.